grosser/preheatable_cache/Readme.md

 Reduce cache requests by preheating.

 Makes Rails MemCacheStore preheatable via read_multi, for keys that will later be used.
-Clear the preheated cache after each request.
+Clears the preheated cache after each request.

+ - not threadsave
+ - not altered when writing/incrementing/... underlying cache store

 # Install
     script/plugin install http://github.com/grosser/preheatable_cache